 The indirect method of grilling involves placing your food on the grill away from the direct heat source.
 This means you need to keep your coals or flame off to the side of the food, not directly under it.

 This is a slower method of grilling, which will require a longer cooking time.
 However, indirect grilling is a much more forgiving method.
 Indirect grilling works great for roasts, ribs, whole chicken, turkey and beef brisket.

 Indirect vs Direct Grilling with a Gravity Series® Grill

-If you own a Gravity Series Grill, indirect grilling and direct grilling are simply a matter of setting the temperature control on your grill and letting the GravityFed™ Hopper do the work.
+If you own a Gravity Series Grill + Smoker, indirect grilling and direct grilling are simply a matter of setting the temperature control on your grill and letting the GravityFed™ Hopper do the work.
 Setting your temperature to 450°F or above will function like direct grilling, while setting your grill to between 250°F and 400°F will function like indirect grilling.